So, you have too many photos taking up valuable storage on your iPhone, and you want to free up some space by transferring them to your PC?

-After connecting your iPhone, it appears under “This PC” as a new device on Windows File Explorer for Windows 10, and “Computer” on Windows File Explorer for Windows 7.
+After connecting your iPhone, it appears under “This PC” as a new device on Windows File Explorer for Windows.
 You may need to wait briefly as it might not appear automatically on the screen.

 To rectify this issue, simply plug and unplug your USB cable until the iPhone storage appears on the screen.